Binance Market Update (2022-06-29)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, down by -5.49% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.90T, down by -3.16% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include USTC, LUNC, and UNFI, up by 194%, 49%, and 28%, respectively.
+Market outperformers include PROM, USTC, and NMR, up by 145%, 121%, and 61%, respectively.

 Top stories of the day: